-- 3. Check the content, and then check [Above contents are correct.]. - 4.
-Select the [Agree] button. - 5.
-Use the following procedure to register the license key. - a.
+- 8. Use the following procedure to register the license key. - a.
 Specify the license key in the entry field. - b.
-Select the [Apply] button. - c.
-Select the [Add] button to add entry fields if adding other license keys. - d.
-Repeat Step a to c and register all licenses, then select the [Close] button. - 6.
-Select the [Restart ISM-VA] button and restart ISM-VA.
+Select the [Add] button to add entry fields if adding other license keys. - c.
+Repeat Step a to b and register all licenses, then select the [Apply] button. - 9.
+From the [Actions] button, select [Restart ISM-VA] to restart ISM-VA.

-2.1.5 Register users
+2.1.5 Register Users

-Register the users that you designed in "2.1.1 Design the ISM installation environment."
+Register the users that you designed in "2.1.1 Design the ISM Installation Environment."
 Use the following procedure to register users.

 - 1. Start the ISM GUI in a web browser. - 2.
 From the GUI, log in as an administrator. - 3.
-From the Global Navigation Menu on the ISM GUI, select [Settings] [Users].
+From the Global Navigation Menu on the GUI of ISM, select [Settings] [Users].